mesinkasir/larang/README.md

 Download this new modern blog apps, Create new database on phpmyadmin , name it with larang and import larang.sql on larang download folder db on your new msql.

-open larang folder right click and select gitbash here run command composer install && php artisan key:generate && php artisan serve.
+create new folder name it with larang on C:Xampp/htdocs , open larang folder right click and select gitbash here run command composer install && php artisan key:generate && php artisan serve.

 open localhost:8000 , login with